SanderMertens/flecs/Manual.md

 Name | Description | Access
 -----|-------------|-------
-EEcsComponent | Stores the size of a component | Read EEcsTypeComponent | Stores information about a named type | Opaque EEcsPrefab | Indicates that entity can be used as prefab, stores optional prefab parent | Read/write EEcsPrefabParent | Internal data for prefab parents | Opaque EEcsPrefabBuilder | Internal data for prefab parents | Opaque EEcsRowSystem | Internal data for row systems | Opaque EEcsColSystem | Internal data for column systems | Opaque EEcsId | Stores the name of an entity | Read / Write EEcsHidden | Tag that indicates an entity should be hidden by UIs | Read / Write EEcsDisabled | Tag that indicates an entity should not be matched with systems | Read / Write
+EcsComponent | Stores the size of a component | Read EcsTypeComponent | Stores information about a named type | Opaque EcsPrefab | Indicates that entity can be used as prefab, stores optional prefab parent | Read/write EcsPrefabParent | Internal data for prefab parents | Opaque EcsPrefabBuilder | Internal data for prefab parents | Opaque EcsRowSystem | Internal data for row systems | Opaque EcsColSystem | Internal data for column systems | Opaque EcsId | Stores the name of an entity | Read / Write EcsHidden | Tag that indicates an entity should be hidden by UIs | Read / Write EcsDisabled | Tag that indicates an entity should not be matched with systems | Read / Write

 Builtin components can be get/set just like normal components.
 Writing a component that is read only can however cause undefined behavior.